 Practicing medicine is making us sick physicians.
 In this article, we explore how medicine is making doctors ill.

 Doctors in the US have some of the highest burnout, mental illness, addiction, and suicide rates in the world.
 Medical student and physician burnout and suicide are a “silent epidemic“.
-One study found 20% of medical residents met diagnostic criteria for clinical depression while 74% met criteria for burnout.
+Over 50% of US physicians are burned out (up to 80% in some specialities).
+One study found 20% of medical residents met diagnostic criteria for clinical depression while 74% met criteria for burnout

 COVID has not helped the situation – in the US or globally.
 And all types of healthcare workers are affected.

 Yet even with high rates of illness and substantial medical know-how, medical students, residents, and specialist physicians rarely seek treatment.
-The trend starts early: disturbingly in one example (there are many) while 27% of medical students exhibited depressive symptoms, only 16% sought treatment.
+The trend starts early: disturbingly in another example (there are many) while 27% of medical students exhibited depressive symptoms, only 16% sought treatment

-That’s a lot of sick physicians with a lot of untreated mental illness.
+That’s a lot of sick physicians (and future physicians) with a lot of untreated mental illness.

 Despite living in a country with an enviable healthcare system, enormous opportunities, world-leading research, and hard-won freedoms, our healers are sick.